kishorrit/MLF/Chapter 7.md

 ## Q-Learning turns RL into supervised learning
 When playing a game, we generate lots of “experiences”.
 These experiences consist of:
-- The initial state, $S$
+- The initial state, $s$
-- The action taken, $A$
+- The action taken, $a$
-- The reward earned, $R$
+- The reward earned, $r$
-- And the state that followed, $S’$
+- And the state that followed, $s’$

 These experiences are our training data.
-We can frame the problem of estimating $Q(S,A)$ as a regression problem.
+We can frame the problem of estimating $Q(s,a)$ as a regression problem.
 To solve this, we can use a neural network.

-Given an input vector consisting of $S$ and $A$, the neural net is supposed to predict the value of $Q(S,A)$ equal to the target: $R + γ * max Q(S’,A’)$.
-If we are good at predicting $Q(S,A)$ for different states $S$ and actions $A$, we have a good approximation of the Q-function.
+Given an input vector consisting of $s$ and $a$, the neural net is supposed to predict the value of $Q(s,a)$ equal to the target: $r + γ * max Q(s’,a’)$.
+If we are good at predicting $Q(s,a)$ for different states $s$ and actions $a$, we have a good approximation of the Q-function.

-Note: We estimate $Q(S’,A’)$ through the same neural net as $Q(S,A)$.
+Note: We estimate $Q(s’,a’)$ through the same neural net as $Q(s,a)$.
 This leads to some instability as our targets now change as the networks learn.
 Just as with GANs.

-Given a batch of experiences $<S, A, R, S’>$, the training process then looks as follows:
+Given a batch of experiences $<s, a, r, s’>$, the training process then looks as follows:

-1. For each possible action $A’$ (left, right, stay), predict the expected future reward $Q(S’,A’)$ using the neural net.
+1. For each possible action $a’$ (left, right, stay), predict the expected future reward $Q(s’,a’)$ using the neural net.

-2. Choose the highest value of the three predictions as max $Q(S’,A’)$.
+2. Choose the highest value of the three predictions as max $Q(s’,a’)$.

-3. Calculate $r + γ * max Q(S’,A’)$.
+3. Calculate $r + γ * max Q(s’,a’)$.
 This is the target value for the neural net.

 4. Train the neural net using a loss function.
 This is a function that calculates how near or far the predicted value is from the target value.
-Here, we will use $0.5 * (predicted_Q(S,A) — target)^2$ as the loss function.
+Here, we will use $0.5 * (predicted_Q(s,a) — target)^2$ as the loss function.

 During gameplay, all the experiences are stored in a replay memory.
-This acts like a simple buffer in which we store $< S, A, R, S’ >$ pairs.
+This acts like a simple buffer in which we store $< s, a, r, s’ >$ pairs.
 The experience replay class also handles preparing the data for training.
 Check out the code below:

 ```Python
 class ExperienceReplay(object): #1